1/30/2022

 Yes, on Saturday nights, the Reuben Tribe comes together to arm its members, so they will have the strength to battle the dangers of the world outside (on top of the pandemic, the political campaign has fomented fierce fighting, worsened by cursing, name-calling, and mud-slinging).

-We focus on the Word, comfort each other, and pray to the One Who controls all.
+We focus on the Word, comfort each other, and pray to the One Whose grace controls all.

 "Bear one another's burdens, and so fulfill the law of Christ."
 Galatians 6:2 ESV